Chee Hian Kwah

 Chee Hian works closely with industry bodies such as Asia Securities Industry and Financial Markets Association (ASIFMA) and Alternative Investment Management Association (AIMA) on financial services reform and developments.
-He has also spent some time on secondment with an international bank in Singapore, and had assisted the bank with its regulatory requirement to locally incorporate its Singapore retail operations.
+He has also spent some time on secondment with an international bank in Singapore, and assisted the bank with its regulatory requirement to locally incorporate its Singapore retail operations.

 - acted for an international securities brokerage firm in obtaining a capital markets services licence for dealing in capital markets products